jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 Datasets are not included due to restrictions from NBA.com and Sports-Reference.com.
 To replicate the project, you must obtain the following datasets manually:
 - **Advanced_Stats_25.pdf**: 2024-2025 team advanced stats.
 Copy and paste data from [NBA.com/stats](https://www.nba.com/stats) into a PDF or CSV, following their rules (stats are for viewing only, not downloading).
 - **Advanced_Stats_96-24.pdf**: Historical advanced team stats (1996-2024).
 Copy and paste data from [NBA.com/stats](https://www.nba.com/stats) into a PDF or CSV, following their rules.
-- **Playoff_Outcomes.csv**: Historical playoff game outcomes (1996-2024).
+- **Playoff_Outcomes.csv**: Historical playoff series outcomes (1996-2024).
 Export manually from [Basketball-Reference.com](https://www.basketball-reference.com) using the “Share & Export” feature, following their Terms of Service.
 - **Note**: Do not share the datasets or any files created from them publicly, as this violates NBA.com and Sports-Reference.com’s rules.
 Use datasets only for private analysis and follow all terms.

 ## Visualizations